-Reservations for trail guides can be made by calling the Life Science Department at 231-777-0273 or email the Life Science Department secretary at firstname.lastname@example.org.
-Reservations should be made at least two weeks in advance.
+Reservations for trail guides can be made by calling the Life Science Department at 231-777-0273 or email email@example.com.
+Reservations should be made at least three weeks in advance.
 Groups should be no larger than 25 and larger groups will be split into smaller groups.
 Trail guides are trained by the Life Science Department faculty and are many times college students who are appreciative of advanced group reservations.
 Spring tours are available beginning the middle of April through June and autumn tours can be requested from September through October.
 All tours are contingent on the weather; so be prepared for a tour cancellation if there is rain since the boardwalks and stairways become very slippery when wet.
 If your group would like to visit but do not need a trail guide, please call the Life Science Department secretary if you are bringing a group larger than ten people to avoid conflicts with other groups.
 When visiting the trail, many groups take advantage of the free showings at our Planetarium but appointments must be made for the Planetarium. (see this link for planetarium reservations).

 Driving access to the Kasey Hartz Natural Area on the campus of Muskegon Community College (221 E. Quarterline Road, Muskegon, MI 49442) is obtained by parking in the North Parking Lot off of Quarterline Road and walking toward and along northern side the automobile technology wing to the trailhead located just northwest of the building.
 If already on campus, the trailhead is located from the main first floor.
 Exit the building from the outside doors just east of the Chemistry Laboratories and follow the sidewalk to the north / northeast (away from the inner courtyard live roof area) until you see the trailhead to your left.
 See this link for more campus location details.